 Modern crocodiles have specialized salt glands that allow them to excrete excess salt.
 This adaptation has enabled them to spread across various habitats, from freshwater to marine environments.
 Crocodiles are often found in tropical areas of Africa, Asia, the Americas, and Australia.
 On the other hand, alligators generally prefer freshwater environments and are primarily found in two regions: the USA and China.

-Let’s see how these two aquatic reptiles differ in their appearance.
+Let’s see how these two aquatic reptiles differ in their appearance and behavior.

 Snout Shape